rx-angular/rx-angular/libs/cdk/docs/render-strategies/README.md

 To replace that logic you have to import `StrategyProvider` and use the `scheduleCD` API.
 You can configure a strategy by name.
-Otherwise the default one is used.
+Otherwise, the default one is used.
 This API takes the components `ChangeDetectorRef` and uses one of the registered strategies to render the change.
 You can also configure the used strategy per call.

-In this case we span an overlay with the `immediate` strategy to get the best UX.
+In this case, we span an overlay with the `immediate` strategy to get the best UX.
-The reason for the strategy choice is primarly because user interaction needs give feedback instantly to align with the users expectations.
+The reason for the strategy choice is primarily because user interaction needs to give feedback instantly to align with the user's expectations.

 ```typescript